Utecha/Lax/README.md

 ## MANUAL

-The manual is surprisingly extensive for such as language, so you can find that [here]().
+The manual is surprisingly extensive for such as language.
+This will be implemented soon!

+If you have experience with C, Python, or JavaScript (especially that last one), it's similar to those, but way less (or more, in certain ways) featureful lol.

 ## LICENSE
-Lax is governed under the same license as namesake Lox, the [MIT License](#https://github.com/Utecha/lax/LICENSE).
+Lax is governed under the same license as namesake Lox, the [MIT License](#https://github.com/Utecha/Lax/blob/main/LICENSE)